1962 Burmese coup d'état: Aftermath and effects

 Burma also turned away from the outside world when it came to the economic policies.
+The Burmanization of the economy included the expulsion of many Chinese and Indians from the country.
+Ne Win's government prohibited foreigners from owning land and practicing certain professions.
 By the mid 1960s Myanmar's foreign trade declined and the ratio of foreign trade to GDP declined from 40 per cent in 1960 to 26 per cent in 1970.

 The economic policies focused on realising the objective of creating a socialist economy, but initially the question of the nationalisation of the economy constituted a point of conflict within the Revolutionary Council.
 On 24 April the council met for a two-day meeting to discuss the Burmese Way of Socialism in detail before publishing the statement, and the issue which caused the most negotiations was the question of nationalisation.
 On 1 January 1963 the Burmese oil industry was nationalised, but only when council member Aung Gyi, who had been pro private businesses, resigned on 8 February 1963 did a comprehensive nationalisation of both foreign and domestic trade as well as the manufacturing and banking sector begin.
 By March 1964 – two years after the coup – the main part of Myanmar's economy was nationalised.

 Due to the Burmese Way to Socialism's focus on improving the lives of the peasants the government chose to prioritise agriculture over industry and manufacturing by initiating policies that directed investment and resources towards the agricultural sector.
 But during the 26 years of military rule this shift in focus away from the industrial sector had great repercussion for the Burmese economy.
 By the mid 1980s the neglect of the industrial sector and policies of protecting the peasants from over-taxation and land-seizure meant that the state had limited ability to generate capital to maintain even the most basic services in society.
 Despite promising the opposite the government demonetised the kyat in 1985 which damaged the public trust in the government.
 The combination of the demonetisation and the drop in the price of rice and timber severely harmed the population and the agrarian economy.
 People began taking money out of the banks as yet another demonetisation occurred, which resulted in protests amongst the urban population.
 The economic downturn meant that the state could not pay its foreign loans, which led to the UN's categorisation of Burma as the Least Developed Country in 1987.

 According to Taylor, the lack of economic and democratic development in Burma during the 26 years of military rule under Ne Win resulted in the uprising of 1988, where people in a nationwide demonstration opposed the military dominance in the name of democracy.